How to keep chrysanthemums blooming? Our experts' 6 vital steps to keep yours in full flower

 A garden brimming with blooms is every gardener's fantasy, which is why we recommend following these steps to keep your chrysanthemums blooming for as long as possible.

-If you are grow chrysanthemums, you'll know that their bright, blousy blooms can really cheer up borders, so extending their flowering period is a no-brainer.
+If you are growing chrysanthemums, you'll know that their bright, blousy blooms can really cheer up borders.
+Chrysanthemums will bloom for many weeks at a time, but you can extend this period by doing a few things.

 Below, we asked expert for their advice on the steps to take to get more blooms with little effort.